railcore/parts/README.md

 Railcore II 300ZL/ZLT
 =======

 RailCore® II is a Core-XY based Reprap 3D printer designed by J. Steve White & Tony Akens under the CC-Attribution Only license.
+Please refer to the attribution file for other contributions.

 ![Railcore](RCII300ZL.png)